jaason-shi/learning-hub-user-documentation/docs/index.md

 # Introduction

 Hello!
-Welcome the User Documentation for Learning Hub.
+Welcome to the User Documentation for Learning Hub.
 Learning Hub, previously known as Brightspace by D2L, is an educational management platform for post-secondary institutions.
 The platform allows instructors and learners to use online tools to manage their courses.

 ## Is This Guide For You?